ExactTarget/fuelux/README.md

 ## Compiling CSS and JavaScript

-FuelUX is lightweight to give you a fast, dependable foundation to build upon.
+FuelUX is lightweight to give you a fast dependable foundation to build upon.
 It uses [Grunt](http://gruntjs.com/) with convenient methods for working with the library.
 It's how we compile our code, run tests, and more.
 To use it, install the required dependencies as directed, and then run some Grunt commands.

 ### Install Grunt